Environmental Studies Faculty

 University of Montana

 - ENST 510 Environmental Issues of Native American Communities (Spring, even years)

-- ENST 594 Environmental Health in Indigenous Communities (Spring, odd years)
+- ENST 594 Environment, Health and Native Americans (Spring, odd years)

 - ENST 410 Traditional Environmental Knowledge of Native Americans (Spring, even years)

 - ENST 310 Environment Montana: From Anaconda to Zortman (Spring, odd years)